MeanMedianModeVarianceSamplingCLTHypothesisRegressionANOVA MeanMedianModeVarianceSamplingCLTHypothesisRegressionANOVA

 Analysis of Variance (ANOVA)

-The biggest block in your syllabus and almost certainly your entire Final.
-Good news: every design (one-way, two-way, RCBD, factorial, split-plot) is the same template with the Sum of Squares sliced differently.
+The largest topic in most applied-statistics courses, and a frequent centrepiece of final exams.
+The good news: every design (one-way, two-way, RCBD, factorial, split-plot) is the same template with the Sum of Squares sliced differently.

 What ANOVA does